AspTryGlu/MycoGene_Afum_CYP51/README.md

 # Roadmap
 Some potential enhancements and use cases:
 1. Use multiples genes of interest as query.
 Potential use for specie identification with more than one marker.
 Ex.
 Genes TEF1, rDNA, RPB2 for Fusarium species identification.
 2. To add BLAST type as a user selection parameter (tblastn or blastn), to perform the analysis using a nucleotide sequence as query.
 Potential use for recovering noncoding sequence region.
 Ex.
-Promotor sequence and tandem repats for CYP51 gene for Aspergillus.
+Promotor sequence and tandem repeats for CYP51 gene for Aspergillus.
 3. Extend the coordinates by a user defined length to recover the flanking regions of the genes of interest.
 Potential use for recovering sequence upstream of CYP51 gene for Aspergillus, in order to identified tandem repeats in the promotor regions that could be absent in the query.

 # Citations